mawlid1431/CentFund-Africa/docs/SYSTEM_ARCHITECTURE.md

-# CentFund Africa - System Architecture
+# CertFund Africa - System Architecture
 ## Simple & Clear Explanation for Pitch

 ---

-## 🎯 What is CentFund Africa?
+## 🎯 What is CertFund Africa?

-**CentFund Africa** connects students who need certification funding with sponsors who want to help.
+**CertFund Africa** connects students who need certification funding with sponsors who want to help.
 Think of it as a bridge between ambition and opportunity.

 ### The Problem We Solve
 - Students can't afford professional certifications (AWS, CCNA, IELTS, etc.)